Karmak23/licorn/docs/configuration.rst

 		Self explanatory: should the WMI be started or not?
 If you don't use it, don't activate it.
 You will save some system resources.

 	licornd.wmi.listen_address
 		Customize the interface the WMI listens on.
-Set it as an IP address (not a hostname yet).
+Set it to an IP address (not a hostname yet).
+If unset, the WMI only listens on ``localhost`` (IP address ``127.0.0.1``).

 	licornd.wmi.port
-		**Port `3356`** by default.
+		Port ``3356`` by default.
 Set it as an integer, for example `licornd.wmi.port = 8282`.
 There is no particular restriction, except that this port must be different from the Pyro one (see :term:`licornd.pyro.port`).

 	licornd.wmi.group
 		Users members of this group will be able to access the WMI and administer some [quite limited] parts of the system.
-Default value is **`licorn-wmi`** .
-Any value referencing a non existing group will trigger a group creation at next daemon start.
-It is a good idea (or not, depending on your users) to *register this group as a privilege*.
+Default value is ``licorn-wmi`` .
+Any reference to a non existing group will trigger the group creation at next daemon start, so this groups always exists.

+		.. note:: It is a good idea (or not, depending on your users) to *register this group as a privilege*, to allow web-only administrators to grant WMI access to other users.

 	licornd.wmi.log_file
 		Path to the WMI `access_log` (default: :file:`/var/log/licornd-wmi.log`).
 The log format is Apache compatible, it is a `CustomLog`.